codio/site/source/docs/content/authoring/assessments/assessments-free.html.md

 Setting up a Free assessment within the Guide editor is very simple.
 As you can see from the screenshot above, you should specify the following details

 - **Name** is a short name that describes the assessment.
 This name will appear in teacher dashboards, so naming it clearly is important so teachers can see precisely which challenges are successfully met (or not) by students.
 In many cases, you do not want to see this text appear within the challenge text the student sees.
 To suppress this text, flip the **Show Name** switch next to the name field.
+- **Instructions** is the actual text that should be shown to the user, written in Markdown.
+- The **Points** field is the number of points allocated for the question.
+You can choose any positive numeric value.
+Enabling the **Allow Partial Points** switch will allow the teacher when grading the answer to select the points to give for the students answer.
+- **One Attempt Only** can be used to restrict the student to answering the question once.
+If not enabled, students will be able to edit their answer until the Unit is marked as Completed.
 - **Answer and Rationale** is where guidance for the assessment can be entered.
 This will be visible to the teacher when the project is opened using the [Open as Teacher](/docs/classes/unitmanagement/teachersolutions) method.
 This guidance information can also be shown to students after they have submitted their answer and also if they reload the unit after marking it as completed.
 To enable this, flip the **Show Answer and Rationale to Student** switch below the guidance field.
-- The **Points** field is the number of points allocated for the question.
-You can choose any positive numeric value.
-Enabling the **Allow Partial Points** switch will allow the teacher when grading the answer to select the points to give for the students answer
-- **One Attempt Only** can be used to restrict the student to answering the question once.
-If not enabled, students will be able to edit their answer until the Unit is marked as Completed
-- **Instructions** is the actual text that should be shown to the user, written in Markdown.

 <img alt="authtoken" src="/img/docs/guides/assessment_free.png" class="simple"/>